 Gluten-free Starch

 Are you allergic to gluten?
 Here is your best bet-arrowroot!
 Arrowroot flour serves as a healthy alternative to wheat flour.
 The presence of resistant starch in arrowroot makes it suitable for gluten-free diets, treats diarrhoea and bolsters immune health.
-This versatile flour replaces corn starch and blends easily with all types of flour like almond four, coconut flour or tapioca flour for baking bread, cakes, cookies and other delicacies.
+This versatile flour replaces corn starch and blends easily with all types of flour like almond flour, coconut flour or tapioca flour for baking bread, cakes, cookies and other delicacies.

 Powerhouse of B-vitamin

 B-complex vitamins play a key role in performing several bodily processes and functions.
 Arrowroot, laden with B-vitamins –riboflavin, niacin and folate.
-Niacin is highly beneficial for boosting good cholesterol (HDL) levels and lower the risk of heart disease.
-While deficiency of niacin leads to Pellagra, a disorder categorised by diarrhoea, dementia, dermatitis and death can be effectively combatted by adding this incredible flour in the meal plan.
+Niacin is highly beneficial for boosting good cholesterol (HDL) levels and lowering the risk of heart disease.
+While deficiency of niacin leads to Pellagra, a disorder categorised by diarrhoea, dementia, dermatitis and death can be effectively combatted by adding this incredible flour to the meal plan.

 Furthermore, arrowroot has huge volumes of folate about 338 mcg per serving, facilitating red blood cell formation, cell division and growth and treating anaemia.
 Apart from this, folate is vital for the normal growth and development of the foetus and prevents neural tube defects in infants.